19 Reproducibility

 For all figures and tables that include empirical results, check that you include:

-*With sensitive data or proprietary code, scientists may not wish to release all of its code and data.
-In this case, data can be anonymized and/or partial code can be released that won’t run but can be read and reproduced
+*With sensitive data or proprietary code, scientists may not wish to release all of their code and data.
+In this case, data can be anonymized and/or partial code can be released that won’t run but can be read and reproduced.

 • Track code construction and see any author annotations